Basic fighter maneuvers: Pursuit curves

 Successful BFM requires geometry as much as it does skill and stamina.
 Pilots must know their aircraft's corner speed, as well as optimum angles of bank (AOB) and angles of attack (AOA), without consciously thinking about them.
-At the same time, pilots must remain conscious of the angle between the opponent's velocity vector and their own, called the track crossing angle (TCA), which is important when aligning or avoiding a firing solution.
-Most importantly, the pilot must remain aware of the angle off tail (AOT), which is the angle between flight paths.
-A high AOT causes a high rate of closure, but makes achieving a suitable guns solution nearly impossible.
-Acquiring a low AOT (getting on an enemy's tail), can decrease or even reverse closure rate, and is usually the primary goal before an overshoot occurs.
-However, an uncooperative defender may try to take advantage of the high closure rate by turning to increase AOT, forcing an overshoot.
+Most importantly, the pilot must remain aware of the Track Crossing Angle (TCA), also sometimes called an Angle-Off, which is the angle between flight paths, and the Angle Off Tail (AOT), also called Aspect Angle, which is the angle between the defender's flight path and a line between defender and attacker.
+A high TCA causes a high rate of closure, but makes achieving a suitable guns solution nearly impossible.
+Acquiring a low AOT and TCA (getting on an enemy's tail) is usually the primary goal before an overshoot occurs.
+An uncooperative defender may try to take advantage of the high closure rate by turning to increase TCA, forcing an overshoot.

-The AOT is often estimated by the position of the attacking aircraft's nose in relation to the defender.
-AOT are generally grouped into three categories, called "pursuit curves".
+The TCA is defined by the actual movement path of both aircraft, but is often estimated by Heading Crossing Angle (HCA), defined by the heading of the attacking aircraft's nose in relation to the defender's nose.
+TCA are generally grouped into three categories, called "pursuit curves".
 "Lead pursuit" occurs when the nose of the attacker points ahead of the defender, while "pure pursuit" happens when the attacker's nose points directly at the defender.
 If the attacker's nose points behind the defender, the condition is known as "lag pursuit".

 Lead pursuit

 The primary purpose for lead pursuit is to provide closure, even when chasing a faster opponent.
-The high AOT presented during lead pursuit allows the attacker to quickly decrease the forward, lateral, and vertical separation between aircraft, simply by traveling a shorter path.
-However, lead pursuit causes the AOT to increase at a rapid rate.
+The low TCA presented during lead pursuit allows the attacker to quickly decrease the forward, lateral, and vertical separation between aircraft, simply by traveling a shorter path.
+However, lead pursuit causes the AOT to increase at a rapid rate if the defender is out-turning the attacker.
 This causes the closure rate to increase as well, and, in an attempt to prevent an overshoot, the attacker will have to pull an increasingly tighter turn upon nearing the defender.

 An attacker in lead pursuit is well within the defender's rear view.
 Unless the defender has enough of a speed advantage to escape by relaxing the turn and dropping into a shallow dive, the defender will likely turn sharply in an effort to increase the AOT, forcing the attacker to turn even harder, to overshoot, or to perform a maneuver out of the horizontal plane to compensate.

 Lead pursuit is used during gun attacks, because the fast motion of combat requires that the aircraft's cannons be aimed at a point in space ahead of the defender, where the enemy will be when the bullets arrive.
 This is called "leading the target".
 Lead pursuit presents the attacker with difficulty in maintaining sight of the opponent, as the nose of the attacking aircraft becomes an obstruction to the pilot's view.